North-coast musings…

 Daisy - a nighttime story

-Daisy’s mother was a poet, and each day she would sit in the small room upstairs facing the lake and look out over the grass field to the often gentle, sometimes malevolent, surf.
-Often, on warm fall days she would see Daisy running through the field, her hair moving counter to the grasses stirring in the quiet fall breeze.
-Sometimes she would leave her leather folio, her dip pen, and run down the curving wooden stairs, to run to the hill, her raven dark curls swirling, to catch her daughter.
+Daisy’s mother was a poet, and each day she would sit in the small room upstairs facing the lake and look out over the grass field to the often gentle, sometimes malevolent surf.
+Often on warm fall days she would see Daisy running through the field, her hair moving counter to the grasses stirring in the quiet fall breeze.
+Sometimes she would leave her leather folio, her dip pen, and run down the curving wooden stairs to the hill, her raven dark curls swirling, to catch her daughter.

 As they entered the grass field they found the lightly worn path that curved gently downward toward the beach.
 Soon they noticed a single daisy petal in the center of the path.
 Daisy’s mom stooped and picked it up and as they moved forward, about every ten steps (or twenty Daisy steps!) they found and collected another petal.
-The wind had begun to pick up a bit, and Daisy’s father wrapped her linen shawl around her bare shoulders - he had grabbed it on the old chair in the kitchen on the way out of the house, of course.
+The wind had begun to pick up a bit, and Daisy’s father wrapped her linen shawl around his wife’s bare shoulders - he had grabbed it on the old chair in the kitchen on the way out of the house.

 As they broke out of the grass and onto the rocky beach, they saw Daisy sitting on the large rock by the half finished boat holding a daisy in both hands.
 She turned, saw her parents, and for but a frozen moment the sun caught her face, a single tear below one eye shone brightly in a blue that matched the color of the lake, the same color as Daisy’s eyes, her father’s eyes.